 Take the Guesswork Out of Watering with a Moisture Meter

+Keep reading to learn how to properly water plants!
 Watering is one of the most common culprits behind plant decline, be it over or under watering.
 Think about it; the symptoms of each are similar… wilting, yellowing leaves, maybe a few brown leaves.
 It’s easy to see a plant struggling and think, ‘well, I just need to water it more.’
 Hold up!
 Whether the plant is in your landscape beds or in your favorite planter by the kitchen sink, every time a plant is struggling, it’s time to do some investigating.
-Keep reading for the water-related part of the investigation below but check the entire plant over for signs of injury, disease or insect damage as well.
+Keep reading for the water-related part of the investigation below.
+Remember to always check the entire plant over for signs of injury, disease or insect damage as well.

 Another thing to consider; through analyzing and investigating your plants’ water needs, you will learn how well your soil drains.
 You might think there is no way the plant is getting too much water while in fact, it’s not a matter of how much water the plant is given, it’s about how long the soil holds the water.
 Most of our common landscape plants, lawns and houseplants like moist, well-drained soils.
 Many of our landscapes have heavy, poorly draining soil… the result is too much water resulting in a lack of oxygen for plant roots.
 This situation might require amending the soil as well as altering your watering schedule.

 Think of Moisture Meters as a training tool.
 Once you get into a habit of using it appropriately, you will learn how your lawn, landscape beds, annual color and potted plants absorb water.
-This will help you learn when to water, and establish a watering rhythm with both your existing plants and new plantings.
+This will help you learn when to water plants.
+It will also help establish a watering rhythm with both your existing plants and new plantings.
 And at only ten bucks, they are a pretty low risk, high return investment, wouldn’t you agree?